 The Project Team, accompanied by the CVA consultants, travelled to Cabinda and Cuanza Sul during the reporting period where they shared further information about the project and the CVA process with local institutions.
-Drafts of the Namibe and Benguela CVAs have also been shared with provincial institutions.

 Based on the recommendations of the CVAs, site-specific adaptation intervention plans are being developed to guide project implementation and will be shared with local stakeholders.
 Those knowledge products will also be disseminated and used to inform key policies and decisions at provincial level.
 In addition, this CVA work will be replicated across the country, thanks to the development of a climate vulnerability assessment guideline and associated training that is being organised at the national and provincial levels.